punnam14/product-recommendation-engine/README.md

 - Implements a user preference form to capture interests (e.g., preferences for categories, price ranges, styles)
 - Creates a browsing history simulation (users can click on products to add them to history)
 - Displays personalized recommendations with reasoning from the LLM

-### Starter Kit

-I've provided a starter kit.
-The kit includes:

 #### Backend Structure
 ```